keldaanCommunity/pokemonAutoChess/changelog/patch-4.1.md

 - Shiny Charm rework: Prevents damage and give Protect for 3 seconds the first time the holders gets below 30% HP
 - Nerf Fire gem: 10 → 8% max HP additional damage
 - Nerf Gracidea flower: 30 → 25% attack speed
+- Fluffy Tail now gives Rune Protect status (only visual change)
+- Changed Rune Protect to Cleanse Tag: when combat begins, the holder and adjacent allies on the same row receive Rune protect for 6 seconds and 25% Max HP as Shield.

 # UI